| |

+| In April 1947, he married Norma Dolin in New York.
+After his role on Broadway in Brigadoon Brigadoon (Ziegfeld Theatre, Mar 13.
+1947 - Jul 31.
+1948), he would not take up another role there for 10 years.
+Plenty of work in Hollywood films and television.
 Since 1949 television also provided a regular income.
 When Norman and Irving Pincus first brought The Adventures of Ellery Queen (1950-1951) to the little screen on the old Dumont network, Elliott was cast as Sergeant Velie.
 Sullivan was a regular guest on The Philco Television Playhouse between 1951 and 1952.
 He also did some stints in Off-Broadway productions.
-He was a replacement for the role of Rabbi David/ Prosecuting Angel/ The Principal in The World of Sholom Aleichem which ran from May 1.
-1953 until May 23.
-1954 in The Barbizon-Plaza Theatre.
+He was a replacement for the role of Rabbi David/ Prosecuting Angel/ The Principal in The World of Sholom Aleichem (Barbizon-Plaza Theatre, May 1.
+1953 - May 23.
+1954).
 (7)

 His most prominent performance, lamentably, likely took